 I’ve seen the film…I don’t want to see it, I know all about it, I can talk about it – are all possibilities.

 You can say that we are the sum of all our past actions.
 Everything we do builds us and develops us for better or for worse.
 Sometimes, to show how we feel now, or what we know now, or what we want now, we use one of these past actions to demonstrate.
-We use the present perfect tense.
+Delving deeper into our present perfect tense explanation we must say that we use the tense.